Scan Handwriting to Text

 Preparing Handwritten Images for Scanning

 When you scan a handwritten document, ScanLens first enhances the image.
 This includes adjusting contrast, removing background noise, and correcting for uneven lighting.
-The goal is to isolate the ink strokes from the paper surface, creating a clean input for the AI model.
+The goal is to isolate the ink strokes from the paper surface, creating a cleaner input for handwriting recognition.

 How Handwriting Scanner Separates Text